The FedInvent Count — Year-To-Date 2022

 THE FEDINVENT SUBSTACK NEWSLETTER

-The FedInvent Newsletter reports on federally funded research and development, taxpayer-funded inventions and patents, and the science and technology priorities and policies that set the national innovation agenda twice a week.
+The FedInvent Newsletter reports on federally funded research and development, taxpayer-funded inventions and patents, and the science and technology priorities and policies that set the national innovation agenda each week.
 Read The Latest Newsletter Here

 THE FEDERAL INNOVATION ECOSPHERE